dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

     <img src="./images/1060-10-01-p01-a.png" alt="./images/1060-10-01-p01-a.png" width="50%" height="50%">
 </p>

-When retrieving data using a SELECT statement, use logical operators in the WHERE clause to combine multiple conditions.
+When retrieving data using a `SELECT` statement, use logical operators in the `WHERE` clause to combine multiple conditions.

-If you want to select rows that satisfy all of the given conditions, use the logical operator, AND.
+If you want to select rows that satisfy all of the given conditions, use the logical operator, `AND`.

 <p align="center">
     <img src="./images/1060-10-01-p01-b.png" alt="./images/1060-10-01-p01-b.png" width="50%" height="50%">